jacksleight/statamic-memberbox/README.md

 ## Member Navigation Links

-These utility tags are avaliable for linking to the form pages:
+These tags are avaliable for linking to the form pages:

 * `{{ member:register_url }}`
 * `{{ member:login_url }}`